 Before you do anything though - sign the MWV Pledge!
 This ten-point responsibility code helps guide our collective behaviors as we recreate in the outdoors.
 It's a reference point for how to treat the trails, wildlife, waterways, and one another!
 Help protect the White Mountain National Forest by following the tenets of the MWV Pledge, to ensure the forest, and all it encompasses sticks around for years to come!

 Your days of biking no longer must be confined to spring, summer and fall.
 Both Great Glen Trails and Mt.
 Washington Ski Touring & Snowshoe Foundation have opened their trail networks for fatbikes.
 Need gear?
-Stan and Dan Sports plus the Great Glen Trails rental shop offer fat bike rentals and equipment to purchase, and both have geared up their fleets for the 2021 winter, expecting strong interest this season.
+Stan and Dan Sports plus the Great Glen Trails rental shop offer fat bike rentals and equipment to purchase.

 There’s a good reason that North Conway – at the center of Mt Washington Valley – has been named the #1 ski town in North America.
 With 13 ski resorts and XC Centers, there is more skiing terrain here than anywhere else in New England.
 From steeps and deeps, glades to groomers and easy peasy for first-timers, you’ll find the kind of terrain you seek in the Valley.
 Plan to enjoy winter at the seven ski resorts and six XC Centers.
 Need lessons?
 They’re available for all levels.
 Would you like to rent or purchase ski equipment or apparel?
 You’ll have multiple options at Mt.
 Washington Valley’s tax-free ski shops on and off the mountains.
 Be sure to check with the ski resort or XC Center where you plan to go.
 Reservations may be needed and limits on ticket sales may be in place to insure adequate space for safe social distancing.

 Another reason that Mt Washington Valley makes the ideal winter destination is the alternative activities for non-skiers at the ski resorts.
-Look for lighted tubing hills at King Pine Ski Area, Cranmore Mountain Resort and Great Glen Trails Outdoor Center.
+Look for lighted tubing hills at King Pine Ski Area, Cranmore Mountain Resort, Bretton Woods and Great Glen Trails Outdoor Center.
 While Mom and Dad are skiing, the non-skiers in the family can enjoy going up and down the hill on inner tubes made for snow sliding.
-Tickets may be limited to allow for distancing to ensure that this will be a safe and fun activity for the whole family this winter.

 With 700,000 acres of White Mountain National Forest surrounding Mt Washington Valley, the options for winter hiking are seemingly endless.
 It’s best to join a guided tour or go with an experienced winter hiker and bring all the necessary gear.
 The AMC Highland Center, Redline Guiding, REI and many of the winter hiking tour guides offer guidance, gear rental and ideas for the best places to go.
 This is one winter activity where it’s important to know before you go, and be prepared before hitting the trails.